Last Updated on 20th January 2023 by Sophie Nadeau

 From the Notre Dame de la Garde Basilica sitting at pride of place on top of a nearby mountain to the ancient prison on a nearby island, there is something to see everywhere you look.

 More recently, in 2013, Marseilles was named European cultural capital of the year.
 And it’s true that the place is absolutely brimming with museums, galleries, and street arts.
 Finally, the city’s reputation has started to change and it’s becoming more of a must-visit location along the Provençal coastline.
+For even more inspiration, check out our one day in Marseille itinerary.

 Best things to do in Marseille